United States Postal Service: Funding and privatization proposals

 Since the 1990s, Republicans have been discussing the idea of privatizing the U.S. Postal Service.
-President Trump's administration proposed turning USPS into "a private postal operator" as part of a June 2018 governmental reorganization plan, although there was strong bipartisan opposition to the idea in Congress.
+In 2017, President Trump criticized the postal service's relationship with Amazon.
+Amazon maintains that the Postal Service makes a profit from their contract.
+Trump's administration proposed turning USPS into "a private postal operator" as part of a June 2018 governmental reorganization plan, although there was strong bipartisan opposition to the idea in Congress.